CaswellRyder/FA24-CSCI-B351-Housing-Market-Prediction/README.md

 ## 🎯 Overview

-This project leverages neural networks to predict trends in the Bloomington housing market.
+This project leverages neural networks to predict trends in the California housing market.
 By analyzing factors such as location, economic indicators, and historical prices, we aim to create a robust prediction model to assist buyers, sellers, and investors in making informed decisions.

 ## 👥 Team
 | Name | Role | Email | GitHub |